mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 12/6/2020

+Finally added in a mapped out component of the top tracks and started working on the layout of this component.
+Additionally, added in a hero image and added a signout button.
+Will have to adjust the image to be a background image and work the signout button to be layered over the background image.

 #### 12/5/2020

 Figured out a way to map through a component.
 I feel like I should have known this but it was a big stuck I atleast have gotten it started but will need to adjust the component itself to fit within the dashboard.